grazlewacky/Grazle/README.md

 TO IMPORT SINGLE FUNCTIONS:
 import {$first} from "./modules/grazle";

 TO USE IN SITU:
 const firstDiv = $first('div');

-OR...
+or...

 TO IMPORT ALL FUNCTIONS:
 import * as g from "./modules/grazle";

 TO USE IN SITU:
 const firstDiv = g.$first('div');

 ...etc